MMW-ThomasBurk/darkGoogle/README.md

 * open chrome at `chrome://extensions/`
 * in developper mode, open the none packed extension
 * go to the google website of make a google search

+## Todo

+* activation/disactivation button
+* improve image page
+* ... a lot of things you'll ask me to do :)